wordofwarning/wordofwarning.org/current/2015-worksahead/keating/index.md

 To date he has made small pieces for [Hazard](/archive/2014-hazard/ongoing) (as Tracey Lumpkin) and [Emergency](archive/2014-emergency/lunchtime), and has been an emerging artist in residence at the Whitworth.

 ####Credits
-Commissioned by hÅb, co-produced by Contact.<br>Project Mentor: Peader Kirk.
+Commissioned by hÅb, co-produced with Contact.<br>Project Mentor: Peader Kirk.
 ![Affected](JamilKeatingWoAh15029.jpg)